JudeTejada/JavaScript-Notes/JavaScript Foundation II.md

+### Syntactical Sugar

+A term where a method or a code does the same thing but the code is done more prettier;

 ### Execution Context

 Every time we run code in the JS engine a global execution context is created. all global code that aren't inside of the function is executed inside the global execution context.